zhengying-liu/autodl/codalab_competition_bundle/AutoDL_starting_kit/README.md

 Then, at the shell, run:
 ```
 cd path/to/autodl_starting_kit_stable/
-docker run -it -v "$(pwd):/app/codalab" -p 8888:8888 evariste/autodl:cpu
+docker run -it -v "$(pwd):/app/codalab" -p 8888:8888 evariste/autodl:cpu-latest
 ```
-The tag `cpu` indicates that this image only supports usage of CPU (instead of GPU).
+The tag `cpu-latest` indicates that this image only supports usage of CPU (instead of GPU).
 The option `-v "$(pwd):/app/codalab"` mounts current directory (`autodl_starting_kit_stable/`) as `/app/codalab`.
 If you want to mount other directories on your disk, please replace `$(pwd)` by your own directory.